junxit/us-congress-bills-114/bill.md

   - **(3)** a review of the benefits, including safety benefits, and cost effectiveness of the legacy class location regulations;
   - **(4)** an analysis of, and recommendations regarding, what impact pipeline features and conditions, including the age, condition, materials, and construction of a pipeline, have on safety and risk analysis of a particular pipeline;
   - **(5)** a description of any challenges affecting Federal or State regulators in the oversight of natural gas transmission pipeline facilities and how the challenges are being addressed; and
-  - **(6)** a description of any challenges affecting the natural gas industry in complying with the programs, and how the challenges are being addressed, including any challenges faced by publicly-owned natural gas distribution systems.
+  - **(6)** a description of any challenges affecting the natural gas industry in complying with the programs, and how the challenges are being addressed, including any challenges faced by publicly owned natural gas distribution systems.
-- **(c)** *Definition of high consequence area* In this section, the term “high consequence area” has the meaning given the term in section 195.450 of title 49, Code of Federal Regulations (as in effect on the date of enactment of this Act).
+- **(c)** *Definition of high consequence area* In this section, the term “high consequence area” has the meaning given the term in section 192.903 of title 49, Code of Federal Regulations (as in effect on the date of enactment of this Act).

 ## § 5.
 Hazardous liquid integrity management review